 Office: Price Doyle Fine Arts 524

-Todd M. French is Assistant Professor of Tuba and Euphonium at Murray State University.
+Todd M. French is Associate Professor of Tuba and Euphonium at Murray State University.

 Along with his duties as the tuba/euphonium professor, Dr. French also teaches music